lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/problem_presentations.md

 presentation by a group of 2 students to start every class during the CS theory portion of the class, beginning 1/25.
 On Tuesdays, these will be presentations of solutions for one of the problems from the homework.
-On Thursdays, they will be presentations for one of the problems from the lab section.
+On Thursdays, they will be presentations for one of the problems from the previous day's problem session.
 The specific problems to be presented will be specified beforehand.

 Both students in the group will receive the same grade.
 Grades are out of 5